ydsingh/alexa/labs/Recipe/README.md

 1. Test your skill.
 Open the skill, say "begin cooking", and then say "stop".
 You may encounter errors the first couple of times the skill runs.
 This is okay.
 The skill code is setting up a new table in DynamoDB which may take 60 seconds to complete.

 Test your skill again.
+Say Next a couple of times to advance through the recipe steps.
+Next, say "Stop" or "Pause".
-Now, when you say "Stop" or "Pause" during the recipe steps, you can re-launch the skill and be prompted to continue where you left off.
+Launch the skill again and you should be prompted to continue where you left off.

 ### Practice and Demo